Can we fix climate change?

 Another example of the gray area of emissions and poverty is in relation to construction industry as discussed earlier.
 8% of CO2 emissions are released by the concrete manufacturing industry - does this mean we can simply cut down on the use of concrete?
 If we did so, the price of concrete would decrease, which would make developing countries use it even more.

-The challenges above are widely discussed and thus we do have solutions, but there are also obstacles we do not currently know how to deal with.
+The challenges above are widely discussed and thus we do have solutions, but there are also obstacles we do not currently don't know how to deal with.

 Emit or die